 2.3.1 Synthesis of Water melon seed starch ascorbic acid (WASSAA) resin

-The water melon seed (0.2 mol) powder was taken in a round-bottom flask and a slurry was prepared with dioxane.
+Watermelon seed powder (0.2 mol) was taken in a round-bottom flask and a slurry was prepared with dioxane.
 15 mL of 40% (w/v) sodium hydroxide was added in slurry to attain 9-10 pH of solution.
 The continuous stirring of solution was carried out at 60°C about 3 hours.
 0.1 mol epichlorohydrin (epoxy chloropropane) was added with constant stirring in solution.
 This solution was stirred further continuously for 5 h at 60°C. The product, epoxypropyl ether of water melon seed starch was obtained.
 Product was filtered by vacuum filtration; impurities were removed by methanolic washing and dried.